Reading to toddlers is crucial for language development. However, there is a right and a wrong way to do it.

 Why?
 When reading stories to your child, you are teaching literacy, speech, and language skills.
 This is the most important.
 Finishing a book is not crucial at this age.

 Ask your child “who,” “what,” “where,” “when,” and “how” questions as you read.

 Allow your child to ask you questions.
 When you answer your child’s questions, remember to “think out loud.”
 Talk your child through your reasoning about how you came to an answer.

 Why?
 When you ask questions, you are practicing listening skills and checking for comprehension.
-By thinking out loud when you answer your child's questions, you are teaching your child HOW TO THINK.
+By thinking out loud when you answer your child’s questions, you are teaching your child HOW TO ANSWER QUESTIONS!

 Start from the beginning!
 Make predictions based on the book’s cover.
 If your child doesn’t have a prediction, make one yourself and talk your child through your thinking.

 As you read the book, continue to make predictions (i.e., “What do you think will happen next?”)

 Why?
-Predicting is a powerful language/literacy skill that will help with comprehension in school.
+Predicting is a powerful language/literacy skill that will help with reading comprehension.

 Enjoy all the vocabulary “help” you have from books.
 Books contain visuals, context clues, and many repetitions of new vocabulary words.
 These are all key components when learning a new vocabulary word.